EleonorSemevo/dv_into_code_everyleaf/README.md

 * priority : string

 ##To deploy on heroku, here are the steps
-* Create a new application on heroku
+* Create a new application on heroku with command: heroku create
-* Precompile asset with the command  rails assets:precompile RAILS_ENV=production
+* Precompile asset with the command rails assets: precompile RAILS_ENV=production
-* Commit
+* git add .
+* git commit -m "some message"
-* Add heroku buildpack to your app: nodejs and ruby
+* Add heroku buildpack to your app: nodejs and ruby withe thoses commands heroku buildpacks:set heroku/ruby heroku buildpacks:add --index 1 heroku/nodejs

-* Deploy to heroku
+* Deploy to heroku with the command: git push heroku partie2

 Gem version: 3.0.3